Large flying fox: Behavior and life history

 Colonies of large flying foxes fly in a scattered stream.
 They may fly up to 50 km to their feeding grounds in one night.
 Vocalizations are not made during flight.
 Large flocks fuse into family or feeding groups upon arrival at feeding grounds.
 Flying foxes may circle a fruit tree before landing, and usually land on the tips of branches in an upright position, then fall into a head-down position from which they feed.
 Feeding aggregations tend to be very noisy.

 Flowering trees form the basis of territories in this species.
 Territorial behavior includes growling and the spreading of wings.
 During antagonistic behavior, individuals maintain spacing with wrists/thumbs sparring, bites, and loud vocalizations.
 When moving to a suitable resting place after landing, an individual may fight with conspecifics along the way.
 A roosting flying fox is positioned upside down with its wings wrapped up.
 When it gets too warm, a flying fox fans itself with its wings.
 Roosting bats are restless until midmorning.

-Female large flying fox gestations are at their highest between November to January in Peninsular Malaysia, but some births occur in other months.
+Female large flying fox gestations are at their highest between November and January in Peninsular Malaysia, but some births occur in other months.
 In Thailand, gestation may take place during the same period with young being born in March or early April.
 Females apparently give birth during April and May in the Philippines, and usually give birth to only one young.
 For the first days, the mothers carry their young, but leave them at the roost when they go on their foraging trips.
 The young are weaned by two to three months.